raj23manj/springBoot/jokesapp/README.md

     * Class that needs to implement will be defined here used by different classes
     * methods with definition can be defined like modules
     * static methods with definition will be class methods
+    * interfaces are contracts
+    * methods by default are public and abstract
+    * from java 9 onwards interfaces can contain private methods
     * default methods acts like instance methods   => https://dzone.com/articles/interface-default-methods-java
     - public interface oldInterface {
           public void existingMethod();